svedwards/making-multigene-family-maps-from-long-read-genomes/README.md

 These scripts can help you get from a set of long-read contigs and blast hits to a nice figure of your multigene family

 ---
-title: Making quick maps of multigene families using blast, genome assemblies and gggenes
+# Making quick maps of multigene families using blast, genome assemblies and
+  gggenes
 output:
   html_document: default